jamilaOmrane/Chatbot-Rasa/README.md

 The chat-bot-ui is a simple angular project:

-Run the npm install in order to get all the used packages, then run the ng serve command  using ng serve.
+Run the npm install in order to get all the used packages, then run the ng serve command to launch the app.